GraphQL is a specification (spec) for client-server communication. A spec describes the capabilities and characteristics of a language.

 Forty-five years before GraphQL was open sourced, an IBM employee, Edgar M. Codd, released a fairly brief paper with a very long name.
 “A Relational Model of Data for Large Shared Databanks".

-Soon after that, IBM began working on a relational database that could be queried using Structured English Query Language
+Soon after that, IBM began working on a relational database that could be queried using Structured English Query Language, or SEQUEL, which later became known only as SQL.
+SQL, or Structured Query Language, is a domain-specific

 language used to access, manage, and manipulate data in a database.
 SQL introduced the idea of accessing